exposr/exposrd/README.md

 ### Kubernetes

-exposr can be deployed to kubernetes with helm.
+exposr can be deployed to Kubernetes with helm.

 Add the repository